-Training: Pug puppies are very sensitive to the intonations of the human voice, so physical punishment is usually unnecessary during training.
-On the whole, they’re a clever and exceptionally obedient breed.
+Training: Puppies are very sensitive to the intonations of the human voice, so physical punishment is usually unnecessary during training.
+On the whole, they're a clever and exceptionally obedient breed.

-Ideal Environment: A pug dog can thrive in an apartment.
+Ideal Environment: These dogs can thrive in an apartment.
 An ideal owner is able to show the dog plenty of affection and attention, since pugs require lots of both.
 Hot, humid climates and excessive sun exposure are strongly discouraged by pug breeders.

 Health and Care

 Feeding: These dogs can get chubby fairly easily, so limit their diets and observe proper dog nutrition.

 Grooming: Wash a pug's eyes two to three times a week to avoid infection.
 These dogs shed a lot, but their coats are generally easy to care for, requiring only brushing.
 Nails and teeth will need weekly cleaning, but the most attention must be paid to the distinctive facial wrinkles, which are much like those seen in bulldog breeds.
 A pug dog's facial wrinkles need to be cleaned every day.

 Exercise: These dogs need more exercise than other members of the AKC's Toy group.
 Play with your pug often, and take it for at least one walk every day.